iputils/iputils/README.md

 The iputils package is set of small useful utilities for Linux networking.

+## Supported libc
+- glibc
+- uClibc
+- musl

+## Localization
+Localization is hosted on [Fedora Weblate](https://translate.fedoraproject.org/projects/iputils/iputils/).

-These tools are included in iputils
+## Tools are included in iputils
 - arping
 - clockdiff
 - ninfod